Wood Fetish

 Safety, consent & law

-The interest involves an inert, ordinary material and consenting adults, and raises no consent or legal concerns.
-Practical cautions are the everyday ones of handling wood (splinters, sharp edges, surface finishes) not features of the interest itself.
-It is best understood as a benign, very uncommon material preference, of clinical concern only if it causes genuine distress or impairment.
+The interest involves an inert, ordinary material and consenting adults.
+It raises no consent question and no legal question.
+The practical cautions are the everyday ones of handling wood (splinters, sharp edges, surface finishes and chemical treatments) and are features of the material, not of the interest.
+It is a benign and very uncommon material preference, of clinical relevance only in the standard case where an interest causes genuine distress or impairment.

 - Leather Fetish65/100Leather fetishism · Objects & MaterialsAn erotic attraction to leather as a material: its look, smell, creak, shine, and feel when worn.
 It overlaps strongly with BDSM gear and is bound up with a recognised, organised leather subculture with its own bars, codes, and titles.65